Metakira/starter-hugo-academic/content/_index.md

           date_end: '2025-08-04'
           description: |2-
               Responsibilities include:
-              * Researching the use of spatial sound and mental health in the context of schooling, colonialism and subaltern feminism.
+              * Researching the use of spatial sound and mental health in the context of schooling, colonialism and subaltern feminism under the guidance of Tina Lorenz at the ZKM Hertz Lab
               * Created a piece using the 42 channel spatial music system with Max/MSP 8 and the Zirkonium software
         - title: Research collaborator
           company: Critical Media Lab
           company_url: 'https://criticalmedialab.ch/projects/agri-cultures/'